SUBMISSION DEADLINE: 18 June 2014, 23:59 UTC/GMT

 Here, you can upload files that complement your submission, including diagrams, images, and video.
 This includes:

-- Extended abstract with 1 - 3 pages: Describe the background, related work, method, social impact and future vision of your work.
+- Extended abstract with 1 - 3 pages: Describe the background, related work, method, social impact, and future vision of your work.
 Since the Emerging Technologies attendees will try your work at the venue, the description of evaluation part is optional.

 - Please note: You should prepare your submissions according to the ACM SIGGRAPH formatting instructions.
 For more information about ACM publication requirements, please review the Instructions for Authors.
-Examples can be found here and here.

 - Floor plan: Submit detailed layout of space needed for installation, including power requirements, exact dimensions of floor space and height, lighting, audio, power sources.
 Typical tables and chairs will be provided according to your request without additional fees.
 If you require special equipment or furniture, write the specifications.